tun43p/tun43p/README.md

 # Hi there 👋

-I'm mainly a web3 and full-stack dev.
+I'm mainly full-stack and web3 dev.
 For web or mobile apps, I like to use Flutter or Astro.
 Otherwise, I do the rest of my projects in Go.
 You'll see some Python code in my repos but it's mainly for prototyping, and they are often rewritten in Go afterwards 😬.

 I also like to tinker with a lot of things, especially when it comes to music or design 🎹.